stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

 ## ✅ 6.
 Final Touches: Accessibility + Aesthetics

 - Confirmed all images have alt text.
-- Ensured semantic tags (headings, lists, paragraphs) were used.
+- Ensured semantic tags (headings, sections, paragraphs) were used.
 - Used AI to cross-check for accessibility gaps (e.g., aria-label suggestions).
-- Balanced a playful design with readability and inclusivity.
+- Balanced a retro, early-computer/internet, design with readability and inclusivity.

 ## 🤔 7.
 Reflection